 One of the most common triggers of substance use is stress.
 Many people may not associate stress with their drinking or drug use right away.
 Instead, they might notice how they felt good when they were high.
 They might notice that it gave them a break from their usual thoughts and feelings.
 They might notice how drinking freed them of the social anxieties they tend to feel.
 What most people notice with substance use is that it gives them an experience they haven’t had before – something different from the usual uncomfortable circumstances in life.
 And that’s what keeps them coming back for more.

-However, often, it is the stressful circumstances in life that will trigger the need to return to substance use.
+Often, it is the stressful circumstances in life that will trigger the need to return to substance use.
 When individuals feel overwhelmed at work, in school, or even with their family obligations, they turn to drugs and alcohol to relieve their tensions.
 People can feel stressed for many reasons, including work, a long to-do list, the demands placed upon us, high expectations of oneself or from others, or from mental illness.
 Stress can also arise from being raised in emotionally volatile, abusive, or violent families.
-When a person was raised under circumstances that frequently felt life- threatening, high levels of stress can feel like an everyday experience.
+When a person was raised under circumstances that frequently felt life-threatening, high levels of stress can feel like an everyday experience.
 Unfortunately, even though all these reasons for feeling stress are legitimate, it’s unhealthy to turn to substances for relief.